 - We Need Diverse Books: A Guide to Spotting and Growing Past Stereotypes.
 Useful checklist and reminders to create real characters who inspire.

 - Writer’s Digest.
 Practical articles for fiction and nonfiction writers, plus interviews and profiles.
-Covers children’s lit, but not much about poetry.
+Covers children’s lit and poetry, too.

 - Great Storybook.
 This site and newsletter is full of tips, support, advice, and information.
 Plus, Chazda welcomes comments and suggestions through email and a private Facebook group.

 - Rhyme Revolution.
 Angie Karcher hosts a similar picture-book-brainstorming site focusing on writing excellent rhyming books.
 I attended one of her conferences and had a terrific time meeting truly lovely, supportive people.

 - SCBWI.
 The Society of Children’s Book Writers and Illustrators offers local support groups, newsletters, conferences, connections, and support at every career stage.
 I’m currently the Critique Group Coordinator for the Louisiana/Mississippi region and have met so many wonderful people who have opened doors (and their hearts) to me in big ways.

 - Tara Lazar/Storystorm (formerly PiBoIdMo).
 A supportive blog and community particularly for picture book writers and illustrators.
 Every year, creators are encouraged to participate in Storystorm, a “monthlong brainstorming event” with prizes and a lovely sense of community to encourage your own creativity.